sterkasta/SRE-Lab/README.md

 ## Design

-I will desing a cloud solution based on AWS.
+We will desing a cloud solution based on AWS.
 The first decission would be to move to an IaaS or SaaS solution, depend on that we will use ec2 machines or EKS as our platform.
 I think for a better control of our environments would be better to move to an IaaS solution.
 In order of that we can deploy our cluster on an ec2 machines.
 We can automate our infraestructure deploys using an infraestructure as code tool.
 Terraform is fully integrated with AWS.

 Terraform on AWS Best Practices: https://medium.com/xebia-engineering/best-practices-to-create-organize-terraform-code-for-aws-2f4162525a1a

-I will deploy our k8s clusters in ec2 in order to admin our apps.
+We will deploy our k8s clusters in ec2 in order to admin our apps.
 We need to design our environments at the logic level.
 So we will define our cluster in order of they usability.
 We need to deploy inside our k8s:
 + Jenkins cluster to manage the CD/CI integration
 + Observability cluster to monitoring our platform
 + Apps cluster by usability (for example: frontal vs backend, ml/ia, etc)